 Field-hunting tip

-Look in fumaroles country — that is the host setting where chlorothionite typically forms.
+Look in fumaroles country, the host setting where chlorothionite typically forms.
 If you start seeing tenorite, sylvite, halite in float, you are in the right ground.
 Field specimens usually show a crusts, granular habit, so train your eye for that shape before scanning the outcrop.